nemo0622/pokeemerald-expansion/README.md

         - Fishing Rod locations (Good/Super rods still need places)
         - Safari Zone?
         - Dive locations
+            - SIDE QUEST IDEA: Have a sidequest centered around the rediscovery of Relicanth, a new Lazarus Taxa rumored to be living deep underwater!
+                - This will make Relicanth feel more special, as it's the poster child for Lazarus Taxa
         - Unlock seeing wild Pokémon natures and Abilities
             - Tutorial: https://www.pokecommunity.com/threads/simple-modifications-directory.416647/post-10893555
             - Implement above feature using flag in "if" statements.
 Unlock flag via sidequest